TablePress/TablePress/readme.md

 ## License

-This plugin is Free Software, released and licensed under the GPL, version 2 (https://www.gnu.org/licenses/gpl-2.0.html).
+This plugin is Free Software, released and licensed under the [GPL, version 2](https://www.gnu.org/licenses/gpl-2.0.html).
 You may use it free of charge for any purpose.

 ## Changelog